alyssaxuu/omni/README.md

 - **/actions**: Search all available actions
 - **/remove**: Remove a bookmark or close a tab

+Feel free to suggest new commands for Omni by [making an issue](https://github.com/alyssaxuu/omni/issues/new).

 ## Self-hosting Omni
 You can run Omni locally without having to install it from the Chrome Store.
 Here's how: